adchakraborty/intelligent-rate-limiter/README.md

 ---

-**🚀 Ready to see the future of rate limiting?
-Start the demo and watch AI dominate traditional systems!**
+**🚀 Ready to see AI-powered rate limiting in action?
+Start the system and explore the Grafana dashboards!**

-*Built with ❤️ and 🤖 by the AI Infrastructure Revolution Team*
+*Built with ❤️ and 🤖 by the AI Infrastructure Team*

+---

+**Note**: This system requires an external Ollama service running LLaMA 3.2:3b for AI functionality.
+The current implementation demonstrates business-aware rate limiting with real-time monitoring and enterprise governance features.